GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 This spell lasts twice as long as the time spent to cast it.

-**At Higher Tiers**: Each tier beyond minimum allows you to increase the range by up to 1.5 yards.
+**At Higher Tiers**: Each tier beyond minimum allows you to increase the range of the spell's shape by up to 1.5 yards.

 **Critical Failure**: Whatever has been conjured this way is not your ally.
-So long as you are within the area of the spell will also attack you and your allies at the end of every round.
+So long as you are within the area of the spell, it will also attack you and your allies at the end of every round.
 As you move, it will also move to catch up with you during each move phase- up to a number of yards equal to half of your mode of movement + a number of yards equal to the spell's tier.
 If you cast the spell at a higher tier but did not expand the spell to its fullest extent, it will do so to reach you.